OscarB89/CV/README.md

 #### Time management

 I used to work under pressure and tight deadlines in order to deliver market reports and analysis.
-I also needed to be able to prioritise work as well as handle queries from internal and external clients on a daily basis.
+My strong organizational skills allowed me to prioritise work appropriately as well as handle queries from internal and external clients on a daily basis.

 #### Another Skill